donpark/session-mongoose/README.md

 ## Status ##

+**IMPORTANT**: This module currently supports legacy versions of `connect` (2.x) and `express` (2.x and 3.x) due to extensive changes made to those modules.

+Until support for latest modules are added, this module should not be used with latest versions of `connect` and `express`.

+--

 I believe every open source project should clearly indicate its status and intended applications of the project.
 In that spirit, here is the status of `session-mongoose`.